 If the weighted scoring feels a bit complicated at first, don't worry.
 If you're looking for an easier method, you'll like the LICE method.

 This one does a great job when a marketing team needs to test brand new channels, and we have to thank Baremetrics for introducing this solid method.

-This method works with two value and two effort criteria to score.
+This method works with two values and two effort criteria to score.

 But, the only thing you need to do is rank these criteria on the same scale, e.g., 1-10 or T-Shirt size scale.

 Lead Quality - you should look behind the numbers.
 Your marketing strategy could easily underdeliver if you focus only on the number of leads.
 Different marketing channels deliver different quality leads.
-For example, a lead from the "request a demo" page converts a thousand times better than a page on which users can just download your free ebook.
-You can differentiate leads based on knowledge level too - for example, experienced users might engage with your tool easier, and beginners, on the other hand, might need to be educated.
+For example, a lead from the "request a demo" page converts a thousand times better than a page on which users can download your free ebook.
+You can differentiate leads based on knowledge level, too - for example, experienced users might engage with your tool easier, and beginners, on the other hand, might need to be educated.
 The higher the points, the better the quality of the lead.

 Impact - The previous criterion is about quality, but the impact score tries to estimate the quantity.
 For example, you can differentiate between the results of publishing an article on TechCrunch and publishing a guest post on a small blog by awarding 10 points to tasks with the highest impact.

-Cost - if you struggled with estimating costs, then you'll definitely enjoy the fact that you can score everything on a scale of 1-10, where 1 point mean the cheapest solution.
+Cost - if you struggled with estimating costs, then you'll definitely enjoy the fact that you can score everything on a scale of 1-10, where 1 point means the cheapest solution.

 Effort - effort can represent all the non-monetized costs needed to launch a new experiment, regardless of whether you want to deal with project hours or project days.
 Score this in a similar way to costs.